Chromatic splitting for the $K(2)$-local sphere at $p=2$

-This is a remarkable simplification.
-We conjecture that the analogous result is true at all heights and all primes.
-It is true wherever it has been checked; that is, for $n \leq 2$ and all primes.
+This conjecture is true wherever it has been checked; that is, for $n \leq 2$ and all primes.
 If $n=1$ this is a tautology.
 For $n=2$ and $p> 3$, it can be deduced from \cite{shimyab} (see also Corollaire 4.5 of \cite{Lader}).
 This basic case was also proved later in \cite{Kohlhaase} using different techniques.
 For $n=2$ and $p=3$ it can be deduced from \cite{HKM}; \cite{GoerssSplit}.
 The primes $2$ and $3$ are harder, as the group $\GG_2$ contains $p$-torsion subgroups.

 The next step is to calculate differentials in the Adams-Novikov spectral sequence \eqref{eq:ANSS-intro} for $X=S^0$.
-By an old result of Morava and Lazard we know that for all $n$ and $p$ the cohomology ring $H^*(\G_n, \WW)\otimes \QQ$ is an exterior algebra on $n$ generators of degree $2i-1$ for $1\leq i\leq n$; then \fullref{thm:D} implies $\pi_i L_{K(2)}S^0$ has a torsion-free generator when $i=0$, $-1$, $-3$, or $-4$.
+By an old result of Lazard, applied by Morava in our case \cite{lazard_analyticgroups,morava}, we know that for all $n$ and $p$ the cohomology ring $H_c^*(\G_n, \WW)\otimes \QQ$ is an exterior algebra on $n$ generators of degree $2i-1$ for $1\leq i\leq n$; then \Cref{thm:D} implies $\pi_i L_{K(2)}S^0$ has a torsion-free generator when $i=0$, $-1$, $-3$, or $-4$.
 To get further, we need to get some control on the torsion.

 For all $n$ and $p$, the group $\GG_n$ comes equipped with a determinant map

 to the units in the $p$-adic integers.
 If $p=2$, there is an isomorphism $\ZZ_2^\times \cong \ZZ_2 \times C_2$, where $C_2 = \{ \pm 1\}$ is the cyclic group of order $2$.
 We thus get a map